sazaamout/volsd/README.md

 # Main features #
 ## Pre Installation ##
-  1. ensure that the root user is set to perform passwordless ssh in to all target servers.
-This means you have to setup ssh keys for the root user.
-All target servers must have the root key when they are starting.
-You can configure one server with root keys and save it as image to be used in an autoscaling group.
+  1. Ensure that the root user is able to perform passwordless ssh in to all target servers.
+To allow root user to perform ssh without password, follow the instruction on the following link. http://www.linuxproblem.org/art_9.html
-  2. ensure that aws cli has the correct permissions to perform s3 and ec2 operations.
+  2. Ensure that aws-cli package is installed and configured.
+This means that the access-code and the secret keys have to be supplied.
+Make sure that aws-cli is alloed to perform s3 and ec2 operations.

 ## Installation ##
   1. clone the project